A PLANNED RETURN TO WORK MUST NOT BE AT THE EXPENSE OF WORKERS’ HEALTH AND SAFETY

 - Is government and public health guidance being followed?

-- Has a risk assessments been completed?
+- Has a risk assessment been completed?
 What are are the risks and hazards?

 - Is there a COVID-19 response team with clear responsibilities?